Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel-jdp.md

 ## Invoke the UDF from Excel

-The elegance of **xlwings** is that once you're written a UDF such as `analyze_text()`, you can call it the same you call functions built into Excel.
+The elegance of **Xlwings** is that once you're written a UDF such as `analyze_text()`, you can call it the same you call functions built into Excel.
 But first you need to use the **Xlwings** add-in to import the UDFs.

 1. Open **sentiment.xlsm** in Excel.
 Go to the "xlwings" tab and click **Import Functions** to import the `analyze_text()` function.